pocomane/brewed-in-the-apocalypse/bita.md

 casting a fireball, but you have to be a Red Mage to cast a fireball.
 You are an Archer, so if you want you can just throw an arrow...
 ```

-## Other moves

-THIS SECTION IS IN A VERY PRELIMINARY STAGE, PROBABLY IT WILL BE REMOVED since
-it is a scratchpad for new moves.

-__Assault__: Engage in conflict.
-Trade blows and then 10+ choose 2, 7-9 choose one.

-- Resist/Avoid their blows
-- Take something from them
-- Create an opportunity for your allies
-- Impress, surprise, or frighten the opposition

-__Defend__: Defend a person / location / object.
-10+ Hold 3, 7-9 hold 1

-- Redirect / Intercept an attack to yourself
-- Create an opportunity for an ally: +1
-- Clear a condition from yourself or what you defend

-__Recall__: Consult accumulated knowledge.

-- 10+ GM will share something useful / interesting about the subject relevant to your situation
-- 7-9 GM will share something interesting, but you must make it useful.

-__Endure__: Roll+ [Conditions]

-- 10+: Be removed from the scene, lose control / lash out, or choose two options from 7-9 list
-- 7-9: Mark two conditions, provoke an ally or give them a condition, or give your opposition an opportunity

 # Future on Earth - Playbook